dermotte/itec-webpage-mlux/courses/intro-cg-ss26.md

 * The project must be created in **Blender**.
 * The visual style must be **Low Poly**.
 * Use the **Eevee** rendering engine.
+* You are not allowed to submit the result from Blender Guru's *donut tutorial*.

 ## Grading & Course Policies